rchua-matc/blizzard_demo/README.md

 experience with different color models.
 Notably, LED lighting is controlled by RGB channels, but creating a realistic spectrum is difficult with RGB.
 I used HSV instead to create the gradient of available colors, which could later be converted to RGB to access each channel.

+I've been wanting to try a neumorphic UI design for a while now, and the [flutter_neumorphic](https://pub.dev/packages/flutter_neumorphic) package made it easy to try out.
+It was fun working in a new style, especially since I wouldn't use it in a more serious project due to its issues with accessibility.

 ### Packages
 - [Dart http](https://pub.dev/packages/http)